moranje/alfred-workflow-todoist/README.md

 Example: _todo Get things done, tomorrow @ 9_
 Example: _todo Build tree house #home !!2 @15min, tomorrow @ 9_

+*_Important_*

+For date parsing the work the date needs to be the only thing after the comma.

+The reason for this is that multilanguage date string parsing is hard, and Todoist has already solved this problem.
+But in order to have Todoist read the date the workflow needs to present it a string that holds just the date.
+The workflow does this by having the date string between a comma and the end of the string.

 ## Documentation

 Read the [docs](https://moranje.github.io/alfred-workflow-todoist).